alepulver/game-catalog-builder/docs/how-it-works.md

 - `validate` can generate the same report from an existing enriched CSV

 Validation focuses on cross-provider consistency checks and is not treated as a source of truth.
+The report uses a `ValidationTags` column that largely mirrors the same tagging vocabulary as `ReviewTags` (consensus/outliers and actionable rollups), plus some enrichment-only tags (e.g.
+`steam_dlc_like`).